-During 2022, the Company has also carried out several stress scenarios considering the events of catastrophe, the default of reinsurers, financial crisis and adverse claim experience.
+During 2023, the Company has also carried out several stress scenarios considering the events of catastrophe, adverse reinsurance situations, financial crisis and adverse claim experience.
 In all instances, the Company has remained above the regulatory solvency level of 100%, suggesting that GasanMamo has adequate liquidity management to financially withstand stressed conditions.